2006 Winter Olympics closing ceremony: Parade of the athletes

 The athletes entered the arena without strict order, following a tradition started 50 years earlier at the 1956 Summer Games.
 They had reportedly been given light-up red clown noses to wear, but few athletes were seen wearing the noses.

 Intruders

-During the final speech by Valentino Castellani, chairman of the Torino Olympic Organizing Committee, a Spanish man ran onto the stage and attempted to speak into the microphone.
-He managed to shout "Passion lives in Torino", as well as rip off one of the two microphones on the podium, before security officials quickly wrestled him away.
+During the final speech by Valentino Castellani, chairman of the Torino 2006 Olympic Organising Committee, a Spanish-identified intruder ran onto the stage and interrupted Castellani's speech.
+The intruder shouted "the passion [unintelligible] in Torino" and broke off one of the two microphones on the podium before security officials removed him.
 Castellani continued his speech with only a minor pause.
-The intruder's T-shirt was printed with the logo of GoldenPalace.com.
+The intruder's T-shirt displayed the logo of GoldenPalace.com, an online gambling website.

-A young Polish female streaker named Justine tried to perform a similar stunt, holding an Italian flag bearing the handwritten inscription "Mi consenta", and having a drawing by a Roman artist, Ettore Wallemberg III, on her skin, but security officials stopped her.

-Vancouver 2010
+A young Polish nude streaker named Justine also tried to enter the arena during the ceremony, holding a handmade banner coloured in the Italian tricolour reading Mi consenta ("allow me"), potentially a reference to Silvio Berlusconi.
+She had a drawing by a Roman artist on her exposed skin, supposedly tattooed on.
+She was removed before she could enter the floor of the stadium and released outside; only after she performed the protest again outside Stadio Olimpico was she brought into the police.